 Flo.
 Not any yet:

-But as th'unthoug t-on Accident is guilty
+But as th'unthought-on Accident is guilty

 Of what we wildly do, so we profess

 Our selves to be the Slaves of Chances, and Flies

+Of every Wind that blows

 Of every Wind that blows.
 Cam.
-Then lift to me:
+Then list to me: